johtela/markappend/README.md

 ## 🍰 Implementation

-The parser is written in [literate style] and can be examined [here].
-The implementation uses [regular expressions] heavily, and is very imperative in style.
-Performance is the most important design criteria of the code.
-It tries to avoid unnecessary string copying and memory allocations in general.
+MarkAppend source is written in a [literate style], which hopefully makes the code easier to decipher.
+You can explore the documentation generated from the source code [here].
+The implementation uses [regular expressions] heavily and is very imperative in style.
+Special attention is paid to minimize string copying and unnecessary memory allocations.

+As the Markdown syntax is inherently ill-defined and ambigious, parsing it inevitably becomes a convoluted process.
+Lot of custom code is needed to handle all the special cases.
+So, don't expect to find a beautiful and easy-to-follow implementation 💩

+## 🎙️ Live Editor

+Test MarkAppend with the live editor below.

+<live-editor></live-editor>

 [CommonMark]: https://spec.commonmark.org/
 [literate style]: https://en.wikipedia.org/wiki/Literate_programming